morningspace/elastic-shell/README.md

 Elastic Shell can run either inside or outside Docker container.

-The Docker image has installed Elastic Shell with all its dependencies, such as `curl`, `jq`, etc. Hence, you don't have to install them by yourself.
+The Docker image has installed Elastic Shell with all its dependencies, such as `curl`, `jq`, `dialog`, etc. Hence, you don't have to install them by yourself.
 To run in Docker container, simply pull the image from Docker Hub.
 ```
 docker pull morningspace/elastic-shell
 ```